intelligent-soft-robots/vicon_transformer/doc/overview.rst

+.. _overview_o80:

 o80 Driver/Standalone
 =====================

-This package provides templated driver and standalone classes to integrate :cpp:class:`~vicon_transformer::ViconTransformer` through o80_.
-Since o80 requires observation data structures to be of fixed size, they need to be templated with the number of subjects and a function that maps subject name to an index.
-For more details see the API documentation:
+This package provides templated driver and standalone classes to integrate :cpp:class:`~vicon_transformer::ViconTransformer` through o80_:

 - :cpp:class:`~vicon_transformer::o80Driver`
 - :cpp:class:`~vicon_transformer::o80Standalone`

+Since o80 requires observation data structures to be of fixed size, the dynamic :cpp:class:`~vicon_transformer::ViconFrame` class can unfortunately not used as observation type here.
+Instead, :cpp:class:`~vicon_transformer::FixedSizeViconFrame` is used.
+This has two
+consequences:

+1. The number of subjects has to be known at compile time.
+2. Subject names are not included in the data structure.
+Instead, their poses are given in an array in an order that has to be specified at compile time.

+This is done through the template arguments of :cpp:class:`~vicon_transformer::o80Driver` (see there for more information).

+For an example, how this is used in practise, see the implementation in :ref:`pam_vicon <pam_vicon:configure_subjects_o80>`.

 Executables and Scripts
 =======================

+In all cases, you can run the executable with ``--help`` to get a complete list of options.

 vicon_record
 ------------

 Record data from a running Vicon system and safe to a file.
-The file can then be played back using the :cpp:class`~vicon_transformer::PlaybackReceiver`.
+The file can then be played back using the :cpp:class:`~vicon_transformer::PlaybackReceiver`.

 ::